Al-spce/github-starter-course-/README.md

 I used to really suffer with my mental health and that is was sparked my interest for the brain...
 I also really loved learning about **action potentials** at college which was the only bit of neuroscience we did at college but that was enough to get me hooked :celebration:.

-From there i have developed a passion for **Neuropsychopharmacology** whereby I want to study alkaloids that are psychoactive and medicinal from different types of mushrooms :mushroom: and plants :plants:
+From there i have developed a passion for **Neuropsychopharmacology** whereby I want to study alkaloids that are psychoactive and medicinal from different types of mushrooms :mushroom: and plants :plant:

 ## **What is my career goal then?**